Dashboard Member settings

 • necessary for, or in connection with, any legal proceedings (including prospective legal proceedings)

-• necessary for the purpose of obtaining legal advice
+• necessary for the purpose of obtaining legal advice, or

 Judicial acts

-The processing is necessary when a court or tribunal is acting in its judicial capacity.
-Read Compliance for DPIAs (specifically the ‘Legal claims or judicial acts’ section) for more information on what exactly this means.
+This condition is met if the processing is necessary when a court or tribunal is acting in its judicial capacity.
+Read Compliance for DPIAs (specifically the ‘Legal claims or judicial acts’ section) for more information on what this means.

 Administration of accounts used in the commission of indecency offences involving children

-This condition is met the processing is of personal data about a conviction or caution for an offence listed below:
+This condition is met if the personal data being processed is about a conviction or caution for an offence listed below:

 • the taking (or permitting to be taken) of indecent photographs of children